Grocery shopping can be a real challenge, especially if you are on a limited budget.

 - Look over the recipes you plan to use.
 Be sure you have the necessary ingredients.

 - Check the cupboards, the refrigerator, and the freezer for foods on hand.
-Are there staple items — flour, sugar, coffee, salt, rice — that should be added to the list?
+Are there staple items that should be added to the list like flour, sugar, coffee, salt, or rice?

 - If storage space permits, stock up on sale items used regularly.